 “Today there are so many disciplines that fall under the general umbrella of marketing, and it’s only getting more and more diverse,” says Itai Elizur, growth marketer and COO of content marketing agency InboundJunction.
 Some lean toward the technical side, such as on-site SEO, conversion rate optimization, and paid campaign management.
 Others are very creative in nature, such as copywriting, community management, and video ideation, he says.
 “But I think the best marketers are those who know how to balance the science with the art.
 And there might not be any disciplines that don’t require at least some aspect of both approaches.”

-Not only does marketing offer a huge variety of opportunities—if you’re willing to put in the work and make your way into senior positions, there are also a lot of high-paying opportunities.
+Not only does marketing offer a huge variety of opportunities, but if you’re willing to put in the work and make your way into senior positions, there are also a lot of high-paying opportunities.
 Let’s take a look at eight high-paying roles in marketing that can help you build a successful (and lucrative!) career.